 UBC-Langara Aboriginal Transfer Partnership

-If you do not meet university general admission requirements, we encourage you to consider starting your studies at another college or university.
-You can do one to two years at another institution then transfer to UBC to complete your degree.
+If you do not meet UBC’s general admission requirements, consider starting your studies at another college or university and transferring to UBC to complete your degree.
 If you plan carefully, the courses you take will be recognized by UBC and applied to your degree and program requirements.
 The BC Transfer Guide is a great resource that shows you how your college courses will be recognized by the University.

 How to apply